manzt/anywidget/.changeset/warm-horses-boil.md

 "@anywidget/svelte": patch
 ---

-feat: use ES6 Proxy to enable store updates
+feat: Use Context API to expose `model` and `stores` to components.